pauljbernard/read-me/database/README.md

   - `created_at`, `updated_at` (timestamps)
   - `status` (e.g., 'A' = Active, 'I' = Inactive)
   - `metadata` (jsonb, extensible for unstructured info)
-- for text columns like name, address line, prefer to use case-insensitive types
+- For text columns like name, address line, prefer to use case-insensitive types

 ## Documentation
 Document key tables, relationships, and naming conventions here as your design evolves.